k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-3.md

 ```json
 {"level":"info","ts":"2025-04-16T12:06:57Z","msg":"stop monitor on container - monitoring time ended","container ID":"8ac882eefce545c63fdad8d090f7d6074389301c0474b9aed810f207fa62e924","k8s workload":"default/webapp/ping-app"}
 ```
+Go back to the :tab-locator-inline{text='Term 1' name='Term 1'}, where you had that ping-loop and kill it using `ctrl c`.

 Also, in the crd annotation, you will find the status completed now.
 The completion is `partial`, which we may ignore here (accrd to upstream documentation it means that the app was already started when we were profiling it, but this is what we want in this case)